IBM-Bluemix-Docs/security-advisor/setup-activity.md

 # Enabling Activity Insights
 {: #setup-activity}

-With {{site.data.keyword.security-advisor_full}}, you can continuously analyze your activity logs with predefined rule packages that can help you to identify unauthorized or suspicious behavior in your IBM Cloud resources or applications.
-The predefined rule packages are based on security monitoring best practices for specific IBM Cloud services.
+With {{site.data.keyword.security-advisor_full}}, you can continuously analyze your activity logs with predefined rule packages that can help you to identify unauthorized or suspicious behavior in your {{site.data.keyword.cloud_notm}} resources or applications.
+The predefined rule packages are based on security monitoring best practices for specific {{site.data.keyword.cloud_notm}} services.
 {: shortdesc}

-Activity Insights is available for Kubernetes Services clusters on classic infrastructure only.
+Activity Insights is available for {{site.data.keyword.containershort}} clusters on classic infrastructure only.
 {: important}